 In middle of the Nawalgarh town was an old haveli in which the occupants of haveli had done lots of construction and it was nothing like its old structure.
 In this building, they have kept one round room intact, which was decorated with thousands of colorful mirrors on its walls and roofs.
 It shows the beautiful designs of modern cities on its roof.

-I also saw a couple of temples during the walking tour (I forgot the name of these).
+I also saw a couple of temples during the walking tour.

 Poddar Haveli Nawalgarh